Code-Institute-Submissions/Milestone-Project-112/README.md

 ### Technologies

 * [Bootstrap Framework](https://getbootstrap.com)
-  * Used Bootstraps grid system and styles for buttons to help the web page be more responsive for mobile layouts
+  * Used Bootstrap's grid system and styles for buttons to help the web page be more responsive for mobile layouts
 * [FontAwesome](https://fontawesome.com)
   * Used 3 different FontAwesome icons for my website
 * [Google Fonts](https://fonts.google.com)